Josephine Alexandra Mitchell: Later personal life

 While she was in Berlin she had a daughter she named Constance Alexandra.
 She gave the child up for adoption to a Russian couple.
 She eventually married a Belgian man to enable her to get out of Germany.

 On her return to Ireland Mitchell lived in a house owned by the family in Rossnowlagh in Donegal, which she knew from childhood holidays.
 She spent the rest of her life living there, supposedly sleeping in the bathroom, almost a complete recluse.
 She never attempted to find her daughter but left her money in her will.

 She died on 23 November 1995.
 She is buried in Glasnevin Cemetery in Dublin.

 In other media

 Zandra, Queen of Jazz, a play based on the life of "Zandra" Mitchell, written and starring Roseanne Lynch, was produced by Darn Skippy Productions and premiered in November 2019 in Dublin, Ireland.
-Directed by Katherine Soloviev and with original music and sound design by Richard Lennon.
+It was directed by Katherine Soloviev with original music and sound design by Richard Lennon.